 Our Top Pick

 |OLIGHT Baldr Pro 1350 Lumen Weapon Light||View Latest Price|

 |Streamlight 69210 TLR-1S LED Rail Mounted WML||View Latest Price|

 The Best AR-15 Flashlights to Mount on Your Rifle

 If I could pick the ideal time to use my AR-15, it would be in the daytime, outside where there is plenty of light.
 Unfortunately, many people, including me, don’t usually get to pick the time that they’re using their AR-15.
 You could be a law enforcement official, in the military, or an average citizen just trying to protect your home.
 The point is, unless you’re hunting, the chances of you using your AR-15 in an ideal setting is slim.
 When you’re not in an ideal setting, having enough light to illuminate your target becomes an issue.
 This is especially true when using the gun indoors.
 If you’re a regular person, you may need to defend your house from an intruder (which rarely happens during daylight hours).
-Either way, you’re in a house and you’ll the Best AR-15 Flashlights.
+Either way, you’re in a house and you’ll have the Best AR lights.

 Do I even need to mention using the gun outside at night?

 A weapon-mounted light (WML) is a mounted AR-15 Flashlight.
 For the purposes of this article, we may refer to the lights as flashlights, WMLs, or tactical flashlights.
 There are a ton of them on the market, all of them claiming to be “top of the line”.
 After extensive research on what’s offered, I came up with a list of sixteen of the best choices.
 This guide is the most comprehensive guide you’ll read on choosing the Best AR-15 Flashlights.